-Dogs in Alexandria
+Dog Parks in Alexandria

 Fenced Dog Parks

 Dog owners who believe their pets are not safe in an open exercise area are encouraged to visit a fenced dog park.
+Unless otherwise posted, dog parks and exercise areas are open from sunrise to sunset.
+Download a copy of the Dog Parks in your neighborhood, a guide to enjoying dog parks in the City including regulations and a dog park map.

-- Simpson Stadium Park at Monroe Avenue
+- Simpson Stadium Park at Monroe Ave. (lighted)

 - Duke Street east of the Charles E. Beatley, Jr. Library